 With all of this in mind, here are a few things to know, and a few of my guiding principles:

 - Sometimes you love a synthetic product too much to give it up.
-As long as you’re making a conscious decision, I think that’s your choice.
+As long as you’re making a conscious decision, I support this!
 A while ago, there was a comment on this post from a reader who said she’s OK with some synthetic preservatives in her cosmetics if the trade-off is not having to worry about her products’ expiration dates, and I think that’s fine.
 I might not make the same choice, but I completely respect her for evaluating the information and then making an informed decision.
-I know health nuts who need a french fry fix every so often–just consider those synthetic products to be the french fries of your beauty regimen.
+I know health nuts who need a french fry fix every so often — just consider those synthetic products to be the french fries of your beauty regimen.
 I might encourage you to use them sparingly (if I can’t talk you out of using them altogether), but I know it can be hard to give up your favorite products, and I know that often there’s more to choosing what products you use than just the list of ingredients.

 That’s it.
 Agree, disagree?
 Let’s talk!